Francescabazzo/docsify-this-one-page-article/home.md

 To learn more about the DB schema, I decided to analyze the HTTP requests and responses on Burp.
 In order to do this, I searched several products through the search command on the site: I first search “banana juice” and then “apple’” (the website returned No Results Found).

-On Burp I notices that there are only two requests regarding these two operations:
+On Burp I noticed that there are only two requests regarding these two operations:

 <pre>
 GET /rest/products/search?q= HTTP/2
 </pre>
-The browser returns as a response a JSON file with all the products that are present on the shop.
+The browser returns as a response a JSON file with all the products that are present in the shop.

 <pre>
 GET /api/Quantitys/ HTTP/2
 </pre>
 The browser returns a response as a JSON file with the quantity of each product present in the shop.

+In the request none of the search words appeared.

-I sent the first request to the repeater to observe how the browser responds to requests with different values of the q parameter.
+I then sent the first request to the repeater to observe how the browser responds to requests with different values of the q parameter and if there is a SQL injection vulnerability.

 By changing the request to
 <pre>